raphigaziano/TIE/doc/source/index.rst

 - None!
 (Besides Python, obviously.
 TIE has been tested with python 2.7 & 3.2, under both Linux & Windows.)
+  Test suite also passes with 2.6, 3.3 & pypy.

 User Guide
 ----------